Sometimes, all it takes is a one-word prompt to get us writing. Today’s Daily Post writing prompt: TEN.

 The ten points summarise what we have found useful for travel by full-size van and minivan where those vehicles also serve to get us to trailheads for bushwalking.
 As mentioned at the start of this article, the recommendations would also serve those using a larger station wagon or a sedan and rooftop or car camping or hiking tent as their means of travel and accommodation.
 Think carefully about your own needs.
 What do you plan to do on your road trip?
 Pack equipment for that.
 What do you like eating and how can you find compact quick-to-cook ingredients that you can cook on a small stove at a bush campsite or in a caravan park?

 Don’t overplan and create strict deadlines or spend too much time driving.
-Allow time to stop somewhere nice and relax, and chill out.
+Allow time to stop somewhere nice and chill out.
 Be spontaneous.
 There is much to be said for unplanned days at a pleasant campsite spent taking life easy, talking, reading, cooking and eating, enjoying a good wine… being idle.
 You don’t have to do anything in particular other than just be and let the day sort itself out.
 You will come to welcome these occasional layover days.

 Plan, pack, go.
 What are you waiting for?